NelsonAcostaTuc/coach-sample-baacken-fastapi/README.md

 # Web Scraping API for Coursera

-## Descripción
+## Description

-Este proyecto es una API de FastAPI para realizar scraping en Coursera.
-La API permite realizar búsquedas de cursos en Coursera y extraer información relevante de los resultados de búsqueda.
+This project is a FastAPI-based API for scraping Coursera.
+The API allows you to search for courses on Coursera and extract relevant information from the search results.

-## Requisitos
+## Requirements

 - Python 3.7+
 - FastAPI